mlanza/ai-literacy/301/05-text-adventures.md

 ## Not Just a USB Stick — A Skyscanner Agent

-Pluggable tools are as convenient USB devices.
-True.
-But that’s only half the story.
-There’s more.
+That a tool plugged in exposes real-world levers is true, but it’s only half the story.

-These tools come with intelligence, teach the model how to execute.
+They include know-how, teach the model how to think and execute.
 So when you interact with it, delegate to it, it's not a dumb terminal.
 It's skilled.

 Let’s go back to booking flights.
 Without tools, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
 But with them, you're interacting with a long-time agent of Skyscanner Travel Agency.
 It knows the forms, the lingo, the workflow.

 That’s the trick.
 Tools are not just capabilities, they're also **competencies**.
-That is, done well, baked-in expertise.
+That is, done well: baked-in expertise.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.